-- 1) The "PLANNED DURATION" timer displays the planned duration of the selected operation and indicates the sum of the pre-surgical, surgical and post-surgical times.
-The value displayed on this timer only changes when the the successive operation is selected. - 2) The "ELAPSED TIME" timer displays the time actually elapsed since the beginning of the operation.
-This timer starts when the operation switches to the "In progress" state, i.e. when the "Room-in" ("Entrée en Salle" in the CHUV configuration) marker is recorded on the "OranJ Home" screen.
+1) The "PLANNED DURATION" timer displays the planned duration of the selected operation and indicates the sum of the pre-surgical, surgical and post-surgical times.
+The value displayed on this timer changes only when the successive operation is selected.

-- 3) The "VARIATIONS" marker displays the additional time possibly requested by the operating room staff on the "OranJ Home" screen through the relevant buttons on the "Residual time" area. - 4) The "RESIDUAL TIME" timer displays the time remaining to the end of the operation (calculated both on the planned times and on the possible variations requested by the operating staff, those displayed on the "VARIATIONS" timers).
+- 2) The "ELAPSED TIME" timer displays the time actually elapsed since the beginning of the operation.
+This timer starts when the operation switches to the "In progress" state, i.e. when the "Room-in" marker is recorded on the "OranJ Home" screen. - 3) The "VARIATIONS" marker displays the additional time possibly requested by the operating room staff on the "OranJ Home" screen through the relevant buttons on the "Residual time" area. - 4) The "RESIDUAL TIME" timer displays the time remaining to the end of the operation (calculated both on the planned times and on the possible variations requested by the operating staff, those displayed on the "VARIATIONS" timers).